West Indies: Geology

-The West Indies are a geologically complex island system consisting of 7,000 islands and islets stretching over 3,000 km (2000 miles) from the Florida peninsula of North America south-southeast to the northern coast of Venezuela.
+The West Indies are a geologically complex island system consisting of 7,000 islands and islets stretching over 3,000 km (2,000 miles) from the Florida peninsula south-southeast to the northern coast of Venezuela.
 These islands include active volcanoes, low-lying atolls, raised limestone islands, and large fragments of continental crust containing tall mountains and insular rivers.
-Each of the three archipelagos of the West Indies has a unique origin and geologic composition.
+Each of the three archipelagos has a unique origin and geologic composition.

 Greater Antilles

-The Greater Antilles is geologically the oldest of the three archipelagos and includes both the largest islands (Cuba, Jamaica, Hispaniola, and Puerto Rico) and the tallest mountains (Pico Duarte, Blue Mountain Peak, Pic la Selle, Pico Turquino) in the Caribbean.
-The islands of the Greater Antilles are composed of strata of different geological ages including Precambrian fragmented remains of the North American Plate (older than 539 million years), Jurassic aged limestone (201.3-145 million years ago), as well as island arc deposits and oceanic crust from the Cretaceous (145–66 million years ago).
+The Greater Antilles is geologically the oldest of the three archipelagos and includes both the largest islands (Cuba, Hispaniola, Jamaica, and Puerto Rico) and the tallest mountains (Pico Duarte, Blue Mountain Peak, Pic la Selle, Pico Turquino) in the Caribbean.
+The islands are composed of strata of different geological ages including Precambrian fragmented remains of the North American plate (older than 539 million years), Jurassic aged limestone (201.3-145 million years ago, Ma), as well as island arc deposits and oceanic crust from the Cretaceous (145–66 Ma).

-The Greater Antilles originated near the Isthmian region of present-day Central America in the Late Cretaceous (commonly referred to as the Proto-Antilles), then drifted eastward arriving in their current location when colliding with the Bahama Platform of the North American Plate ca. 56 million years ago in the late Paleocene.
+The Greater Antilles originated near the isthmian region of present-day Central America in the Late Cretaceous (commonly referred to as the Proto-Antilles), then drifted eastward arriving in their current location when colliding with the Bahama Platform of the North American plate ca. 56 million years ago in the late Paleocene.
 This collision caused subduction and volcanism in the Proto-Antillean area and likely resulted in continental uplift of the Bahama Platform and changes in sea level.
-The Greater Antilles have continuously been exposed since the start of the Paleocene or at least since the Middle Eocene (66–40 million years ago), but which areas were above sea level throughout the history of the islands remains unresolved.
+The Greater Antilles have continuously been exposed since the start of the Paleocene or at least since the Middle Eocene (66–40 Ma), but which areas were above sea level throughout the history of the islands remains unresolved.

-The oldest rocks in the Greater Antilles are located in Cuba.
+The oldest rocks are located in Cuba.
 They consist of metamorphosed graywacke, argillite, tuff, mafic igneous extrusive flows, and carbonate rock.
 It is estimated that nearly 70% of Cuba consists of karst limestone.
-The Blue Mountains of Jamaica are a granite outcrop rising over 2,000 meters (6000'), while the rest of the island to the west consists mainly of karst limestone.
-Much of Hispaniola, Puerto Rico, and the Virgin Islands were formed by the collision of the Caribbean Plate with the North American Plate and consist of 12 island arc terranes.
+The Blue Mountains of Jamaica are a granite outcrop rising over 2,000 meters (6,000 feet), while the rest of the island to the west consists mainly of karst limestone.
+Much of Hispaniola, Puerto Rico, and the Virgin Islands were formed by the collision of the Caribbean plate with the North American plate and consist of 12 island arc terranes.
 These terranes consist of oceanic crust, volcanic and plutonic rock.